LorenzMu/udocoin/README.md

 If you don't get asked to grant camera-permission, go to your device's settings > apps > Udocoin Wallet and allow camera usage.

+Scan the private key from sources/keys/server/privkey.png to immediately gain access to an account with balance if the seed server on our aws ec2 instance is running :)

 ## Tests

 ### Consensus